idmapd errors about "localdomain", or chown failing on nfs4 mount, with "invalid argument"

 Set the following parameter for the kernel nfs module:

-It can also be set on-the-fly with:
+C. It can also be set on-the-fly (in case immediate reboot is not possible) with:

 echo 1 > /sys/module/nfs/parameters/nfs4_disable_idmapping